 Central Vacuum Systems

 In the mid-1800s, vacuums used hand-functioning bellows to generate suction.3 They came in various shapes and sizes and were of little or no help in daily cleaning.

 The first electric vacuums were developed in the early 1900s and were an automatic and immediate success (even if, for many decades, they were mostly sold as luxury items).

 The most popular sweeper from that era that has been finding some resurgence in popularity today is the central vacuum system, read about best hardwood floor cleaner machine.

 It turns your home into a cleaning system.
-It features a motorized fan in the basement or outside of your home that generates powerful suction through a series of interconnected pipes in the walls.
+It features a motorised fan in the basement or outside of your home that generates powerful suction through a series of interconnected pipes in the walls.

 To use the vacuum, you need to turn on the fan motor and connect a hose to any of the pipe outlets throughout the house.
 The dirt and debris are sucked into the pipes and dumped in a large canister, which you empty a few times in a year.